 “Pumpkins are great, but so are apple orchards or sunflower fields,” says Wyatt.
 “Go exploring with your family and capture some amazing storytelling images of your adventure.”

 6. Embrace nature’s frames.

-“As fall foliage becomes less dense, take the opportunity to find little ‘windows’ between the branches and remaining leaves, through which you want to photograph your subject,” says Wilkerson.
+“As fall foliage becomes less dense, take the opportunity to find little ‘windows’ between the branches and remaining leaves, through which you want to photograph your subject,” said Wilkerson.
 “This perspective adds wonderful depth and allows nature to provide you with a naturally creative frame for the season.”

 7. Capture fall’s landscape.

-Wilkerson says a great way to highlight the locations you frequent during this time of year — the apple orchard, pumpkin patch, football field or autumn hike — is to take a few steps back and capture the bigger picture.
+Wilkerson said a great way to highlight the locations you frequent during this time of year — the apple orchard, pumpkin patch, football field or autumn hike — is to take a few steps back and capture the bigger picture.

 8. Consider every fall activity.

 Wyatt said that, while she’s a lover of pumpkins and leaves, it’s important to remember the moments in fall that make up everyday life.

 “Aside from the weather, the most dramatic change fall brings to our family is returning to school.
 Capturing morning bus stop antics, after-school snacks, and the dreaded homework are all a part of documenting fall.”